-Our ImpactOur statistics from educating sisters in 10 countries in sub-Saharan Africa show the incredible impact1 that sisters are making on marginalized communities.
-Because of people like YOU, ASEC has already educated 5,300 sisters with INCREDIBLE results such as...
+Our ImpactOur statistics from educating Catholic nuns in 10 countries in sub-Saharan Africa show the incredible impact1 that they are making on marginalized communities.
+Because of people like YOU, ASEC has served over 5,300 sisters & stakeholders with INCREDIBLE results such as...

-ASEC alumnae have served over 2 million people in poor, rural communities across Africa— where help is needed most.
+ASEC alumnae have served over 2.2M+ people in poor, rural communities across Africa— where help is needed most.

 Why Catholic Sisters?

-Sisters are the workforce of the Catholic Church... yet over 80% of the 40,000 religious women in sub-Saharan Africa are in dire need of training and education.
+Sisters are the workforce of the Catholic Church... yet 71%2 of the 40,0003 religious women in sub-Saharan Africa are in dire need of training and education.

 These women dedicate their lives to social and human development and with your support to receive an education they will be far more effective in their service efforts.
 ASEC has educated more than 5,300 sisters.

-Although we've made significant strides, the need for educating Catholic Sisters cannot be underestimated.
+Although we've made significant strides, the need for educating Catholic nuns cannot be underestimated.

 - Grant-writing to raise money for sustainability, health and job training programs